Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Introduction

 In this work, we analyze black hole solutions in $f(R)$ gravity that smoothly connect to the Schwarzschild solution in the exterior region.
 In a recent work, Scali and Piattella \cite{ScaliPiattella2024} construct a class of asymptotically Schwarzschild solutions in $f(R)$ gravity by perturbatively solving the modified Einstein equations and recovering the corresponding $f(R)$ a posteriori, which turns out to be non-analytic at $R=0$.
-However, we will focus on the model $f(R) = R + aR^2$ by assuming analytic $f(R)$ and that the Ricci scalar remains small in the relevant regime \cite{delaCruz-Dombriz:2009pzc, Nzioki:2009av}.
+However, we will focus on a phenomenological model $f(R) = R + aR^2$ by assuming analytic $f(R)$ and that the Ricci scalar remains small in the relevant regime \cite{delaCruz-Dombriz:2009pzc, Nzioki:2009av}.
 We show that, in the limit of large radii, the Schwarzschild solution is asymptotically recovered.
-This model exhibits two distinct asymptotic behaviors: for $a>0$, the solutions decay exponentially, whereas for $a<0$, they show damped oscillations.
-Starting from the field equations, we obtain these asymptotic behaviors analytically and impose them as boundary conditions when integrating the system numerically with a fourth-order Runge–Kutta scheme.
+This model exhibits two distinct asymptotic behaviors: for $a>0$, the solutions decay exponentially, whereas for $a<0$, they show damped oscillations \cite{AparicioResco:2016xcm}.
+Starting from the field equations, we obtain the asymptotic behaviour of the metric functions analytically.
+These expressions are then used to initialise the numerical integration: at a sufficiently large radius, where the asymptotic regime is valid, we set the values of the metric functions and their derivatives according to the analytic expansion.
+In this way, the asymptotic analytic solutions provide the initial conditions for the fourth-order Runge-Kutta integration toward smaller radii.
 This guarantees that the resulting numerical solutions display the desired asymptotic properties.\\